Minutes for Churchstow Parish Council meeting

 Jody Fendick - Clerk

-WELCOME, APOLOGIES Cllr Hind welcomed everyone to the meeting.
-Apologies were received from Cllr Tarr.
+WELCOME, APOLOGIES Cllr Stewart welcomed everyone to the meeting.
+Apologies were received from Cllrs Hind and Tarr.

 MINUTES FROM PREVIOUS MEETING.
-The minutes from the previous meeting were approved and signed by Cllr Hind.
+The minutes from the previous meeting were approved and signed by Cllr Stewart.

 MATTERS ARISING FROM THE ABOVE MINUTES.
 There were no matters arising from the previous minutes.